Learning sight words is a critical skill for kids to learn how to read!

-ABC Mouse: They have paint the sight word games, sight word puzzles and they have books that focus on what sight words children should learn at their age level.
-A subscription for this program is monthly, and it’s $7.95 per month.
+ABC Mouse: They have painted the sight word games, sight word puzzles, and they have books that focus on what sight words children should learn at their age level.
+There is a subscription for this program and it does cost money each month.
 You can cancel at any time if it’s not a good fit for your family!

 Final Thoughts and Conclusion

-It’s important to start slow, begin with 2 letter sight words and stay positive with them!
+It’s important to start slow, begin with two letter sight words, and stay positive with them!
 Try to mix up the activities that you do with them to learn sight words to keep them engaged and excited to learn!

 If you have any great ideas that you would like to share as well on what helped you teach sight words to a preschooler, please share them with us!